-The Field House Museum is a historic house highlighting the lives of Eugene Field, the famous "Children's Poet", and his father Roswell Field, who worked on the Dred Scott case.
-Docent guided tours will take visitors back to 1850 when the Field family moved to the residence.
-While touring the historic house, your guide will tell you more about the house itself, Roswell Field, the Dred Scott case and Eugene Field's life.
-Once the guided tour is complete, visitors will then have as much time as they like to explore the new expansion.
-The expansion space is a rotating exhibit space and also houses the gift shop and Eugene Field Library.
+The Field House Museum is a historic house highlighting the lives of Eugene Field, the famous "Children's Poet", and his father Roswell Field, attorney for Dred Scott.
+Docent guided tours will take visitors through the historic house where your guide will tell you more about the Field family and what life would have been like in nineteenth-century St. Louis.
+Afterwards, visitors are welcome to spend as much time as they like exploring the rotating exhibit spaces, Eugene Field Library, and gift shop in the museum.
+Please visit our website for a list of current and upcoming exhibits.
 The Eugene Field House & St. Louis Toy Museum was opened December 18, 1936, as the first historic house museum in St. Louis.
 In 2007, the home was designated a National Historic Landmark.
-The Museum is also listed on the National Register of Historic Places and has been named a City of St. Louis landmark.

 My wife & I had not visited the historic Field House since our kids were in grade school, so we decided to give it another look on a wintry Sunday afternoon.
 The young lady who led our tour was...Full Review